To opt out of KEA dues:

 People have many reasons for not wanting to support the union.
 Some simply do not believe the services the union provides are worth the dues it charges.
 Others may find the union’s one-size-fits-all agenda does not serve them well because they are new to the profession, have a specialty that is not acknowledged in bargaining, or they believe their effectiveness is undercompensated.
 Some resent the union’s role in enabling and defending underperforming employees.
 Many find the union’s political activity and use of dues to advance partisan causes, candidates and ideology distasteful.
 Still others believe that union officials are corrupt and unaccountable to their membership.

-However, the IRS requires unions’ 990 tax return to be a public document, and these can be found online at sites like this.
+The IRS requires unions’ 990 tax return to be a public document, and these can be found online at sites like this.
 KEA reports using the Employer Identification Number (EIN) 61-0245450.